Sea Kayak 401 - Exposed Coast Kayak Expedition Training - Sitka, Alaska - Kayak Academy

 (Click Play button on image at right for a taste of the Sitka area wildlife)

 After rounding Cape Burunof, we'll paddle a loop around the Necker Islands and Rakof Islands -- these two island archipelagos form a partial barrier of the west coast of Baranof Island south of Sitka Sound.
-The area is like a combination of Barkley Sound, the Queen Charlotte Islands, the San Juan Islands, Cape Flattery, Trinidad Bay, and more all in one destination that you can paddle through in a week, and there's hardly any other kayakers there!
+The area is like a combination of Barkley Sound, the Queen Charlotte Islands, the San Juan Islands, Cape Flattery, Trinidad Bay, and more all rolled into one destination that you can paddle through in a week, and there's hardly any other kayakers there!
 (KA has the only permit for a guided kayak trip in this area) Along the way you'll: surf ocean swells, thread a loaded sea kayak through rock gardens and slot sea canyons, explore a sea cave (conditions permitting), learn to navigate complex outer coasts and islands chains, and practice decision making as you take turns leading sections of the trip.
-You can fish for salmon (AK state fishing license requires, 3-day licenses are available in Sitka) and rock fish from your kayak, and learn to forage for safe wild foods such as edible kelp.
+You can fish for salmon (AK state fishing license requires, 3-day licenses are available in Sitka) and rock fish from your kayak, and learn to forage for safe wild foods such as edible kelp, red huckleberries, and "chicken of the woods".
 You'll learn how to: stay warm and dry while camping in rain forest climates, use Leave No Trace camping skills in a marine coastal environment, plan food for long expeditions, and pack efficiently so as to get everything you need for a week or longer trip into a sea kayak.
 In other words, you will be practicing the skills needed to plan and lead your own future wilderness expeditions.
-You'll also: practice chart reading and compass skills, on the water navigation, rescues and rolls in loaded kayaks, and learn safety and etiquette for camping in bear country (we provide bear-resistant food containers, pulleys for hanging food, and bear-repellant pepper spray for each member of the group).
-If the group is up for it, we'll practice night navigation and rescues.
-All this while spending over a week exploring a beautiful Alaskan wilderness coastline.
+You'll also: practice chart reading and compass skills, on the water navigation, rescues and rolls in loaded kayaks, and learn safety and etiquette for camping in bear country (we provide bear-resistant food barrels, Ursaks w/odor-proof liners, pulleys for hanging food, and bear-repellant pepper spray for each member of the group).
+Note there's no alligators or crocks, just brown bears and Stellar sea lions to be mindful of.
+We've never had bears in our camp and we take a number of precautions to minimize this risk, but we sometimes see bears in lagoons and salmon streams we paddle by.

 This expedition is based out of the beautiful, historic town of Sitka, Alaska -- a gem worth the trip in itself.
 Sitka was once the capital for the Russian-America Company, and it's where the papers were signed when the U.S. bought Alaska.
 We recommend spending some extra days after the trip to check out the Aleut and Inuit kayaks at the Sheldon Jackson museum, take a self-guided walking tour of the Tlingit Totem Poles at the outdoor historical park, watch salmon running in Indian River, visit the Raptor Recovery Center, hang out at Old Harbor Books (a great bookstore specializing in Alaskan history and natural history), check out the native arts galleries in town, and take some day hikes such as Mt.
 Verstuvia (3354') behind town.
 And of course Sitka is a world renowned destination for charter fishing so you could stay an extra few days to go fishing and bring home a year's supply of fish.